david-sherman/statelegislators/README.md

  Name matching, as implemented, can fail for a variety of reasons.

  1. Civic API names do not include accents.
-The Open States API does:  'Debra Marie Sarinana' -  'Debra M. Sariñana'
+'Debra Marie Sarinana'  - 'Debra M. Sariñana'

  2. The Open States API includes hyphenated names while the Civic api sometimes has only part of the name : 'Katie A. Edwards' -  'Katie Edwards-Walpole'